forsling/fiskta/README.md

 - Regular expressions with character classes, quantifiers, grouping, and anchors
 - Atomic clauses with rollback on failure
 - Views to restrict operations to file regions
-- Continue mode for continuous operation like monitoring streams or changing files
+- Loop mode for continuous operation like monitoring streams or changing files
 - Small footprint: binaries ~60-100 KB, memory use <8 MB (for standard builds)
 - Written with plain C with zero dependencies beyond libc